WhateverLiu/tryOpenCLcppCode/README.md

 In `openclcode.cpp`, the C code is wrapped in `extern "C" {}`.

-The copmiler spits the following error:
+The compiler spits the following error:

 * installing to library 'C:/Program Files/R/R-3.5.1/library'
 * installing *source* package 'tryGPU' ...